-The Garden Suburb is protected by a The Hampstead Garden Suburb Trust, which maintains its open spaces and preserves the character of the attractive red brick buildings, most of which have been designed in the Arts and Crafts style.
-Although some new, multi-million properties have sprung up in and around Winnington Road, the heart of the suburb still looks very much as it did when it was originally built.
+The Garden Suburb is protected by The Hampstead Garden Suburb Trust, which maintains its open spaces and preserves the character of the attractive red brick buildings, most of which have been designed in the Arts and Crafts style.
+Although some new multi-million pound properties have sprung up in and around Winnington Road, the heart of the suburb still looks very much as it did when it was originally built.

 Sadly, 21st century property prices have put paid to Henrietta Barnett’s vision of accessible, high quality housing for low-paid London workers, but Hampstead Garden Suburb can still accommodate a wide range of buyers and tenants.